kuir-juach/Capstone_final_Project/README.md

 </div>

 #### Machine Learning Overview
-LeafSense integrates a deep learning model designed to identify South Sudanese medicinal plants based on leaf images accurately.
+LeafSense integrates a deep learning model designed to accurately identify South Sudanese medicinal plants based on leaf images accurately.
 The model was trained using Convolutional Neural Networks (CNNs), optimized for mobile and offline performance through TensorFlow Lite conversion.

 #### Model Architecture
 #### The baseline model consists of: